-7. A broad range of funded school clubs to be made available to all pupils.
+7 Dunile in Veer 5 and 6 regularly use the To continue 7.
+A broad range of funded school clubs to be made available to all pupils.
 7. Pupils in Year 5 and 6 regularly use the equipment at play and lunchtime.
 8. Dodge Ball, Dance, gymnastics, football, net ball, multi skills 8.
 100 plus pupils regularly access the clubs on offer.
-Swimming for fun sessions at the local leisure centre.
+9. Swimming for fun sessions at the local leisure centre.
 9. 50 children engaged 10.
 JB to establish a competitions schedule for local schools.
-10. All KS2 pupils had multiple opportunities to participate in competitive sporting events.
-11. 2.
-KS2 summer Athletics meetings and competitions.
+10. All KS2 pupils had multiple opportunities to participate in competitive sporting events.11.
+School Games Gold Award achieved for the 11.
+2. KS2 summer Athletics meetings and competitions. fourth consecutive time.

-Key priorities and Planning 2024/2025
+Key priorities and Planning 2025/2026